Zurück

 In collaboration with TRAFO Trafostacja Sztuki Szczecin, where the exhibition will be presented in Autumn 2025.

 Laila Shawa (*1940, Gaza – ✝2022, London) received her first formal training at the Leonardo da Vinci Art Institute in Cairo in 1957–58.
-In 1958–64, she studied at the Academy of Fine Arts in Rome, spending summers with the artist Oskar Kokoschka at his School of Seeing in Salzburg.
-After concluding her studies, Shawa returned to Gaza to supervise arts and crafts education in refugee camps for the United Nations Relief and Works Agency, and entered into an informal apprenticeship with the UN war photographer Hrant Nakasian.
+In 1958–64, she studied at the Academy of Fine Arts in Rome, spending summers at Oskar Kokoschka’s School of Seeing in Salzburg.
+After concluding her studies, Shawa returned to Gaza to supervise arts and crafts education in refugee camps for the United Nations Relief and Works Agency and entered into an informal apprenticeship with the UN war photographer Hrant Nakasian.
 In 1967, she moved to Beirut, where she stayed for nine years as a full-time painter.
-With the outbreak of the Lebanese Civil War, she returned to Gaza, where, for the next decade, she collaborated on the design and construction of the Rashad Shawa Cultural Centre.
-From 1987 on she took up residence in London and lived there until her passing.
+With the outbreak of the Lebanese Civil War, she relocated to London and for the following decade, she spent most of her time in Gaza where she collaborated on the design and construction of the Rashad Shawa Cultural Center.
+Until her passing in 2022, she lived in London, where she remained actively engaged in her artistic practice.